trekco/PocoGenerator/README.md

 ## Usage ##
-Once the config is updateded for your environment, all you have to do is run PocoGenerator.exe
+Once the config is updated for your environment, all you have to do is run PocoGenerator.exe

 To configure the application edit the config file "PocoGenerator.exe.config"